lanmarc77/esp-audio-book-player/README.md

 Place the file on the SD card in a folder called `fwupgrade`.
 Once you start the device it should present you with the upgrade screen.
 The upgrade screen is left without upgrading if no user interaction is happening for 10s.
-If you wish to upgrade shortly press the knob button .
+If you wish to upgrade shortly press the knob button.
 A countdown of 10s gives you the possibility to stop the upgrade if you press the knob button.
 Once the upgrade started you can not interrupt it.
 The actual writing process for the upgrade takes around 10s and the progress is shown.